Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Why This Story Matters

-Live music is one of the last shared cultural experiences in a fragmented world.
-Concerts are where people go to feel something together.
-And one company has figured out how to extract maximum value from that experience by eliminating every alternative.
+Live music is one of the last things that actually brings people together.
+Concerts are where you go to feel something in a room full of strangers.
+And one company figured out how to squeeze maximum money from that by killing every alternative.

 Pearl Jam saw it coming 30 years ago.
 Taylor Swift made it impossible to ignore.
 Now the DOJ is finally acting.
 But until the case is resolved, your $100 ticket still costs $165.
 The fee is the feature.